Piraeus Ferry Tickets and Routes

 Ferry from Athens to Paros

 Paros is a destination to be found on many travelers’ bucket lists.
-Known for its nightlife as well its scenic destinations and natural beauty, Paros is connected to Athens via daily ferry routes.
-Thus, passengers traveling to Paros from Athens Piraeus Port reach their journey’s end in about 3 to 5 hours and pay around €50-€71/$54,30-$77,10 for an economy class ticket.
+Known for its nightlife as well as its scenic destinations and natural beauty, Paros is connected to Athens via daily ferry routes.
+Thus, passengers traveling to Paros from Athens Piraeus Port reach their journey’s end in about 3 to 5 hours and pay around €50-€71/$54,30-$77,10 for an economy class ferry ticket.

 Ferry from Athens to Crete